COVID: India's economy battles widespread unemployment, inflation | DW | 31.01.2022

 MSMEs are the backbone of the Indian economy.
 These businesses contribute about 45% to manufacturing output, more than 40% of exports and over 28% of GDP.
 This amounts to employment for over 110 million people, which in terms of volume is second only to the agricultural sector.

-Amit Mitra, a former finance minister and current chief adviser to West Bengal Chief Minister Mamata Banerjee, said that India may be heading towards stagflation.
+Amit Mitra, a former finance minister and current chief adviser to West Bengal Chief Minister Mamata Banerjee, said India may be on course for stagflation.

 Stagflation is defined as a situation involving rising prices of goods and services combined with high unemployment and stagnant demand.